 What Are Cold Cranking Amps?

-Many batteries use CCA to present the battery’s ability to start an engine at certain temperatures, usually ranging between 30-32 degrees Fahrenheit.
+Many batteries use CCA to represent the battery’s ability to start an engine at certain temperatures, usually ranging between 30-32 degrees Fahrenheit.
 While knowing this starting power can help you choose a better battery, you will need to convert CCA to AH to determine capacity.

 CCA can be a good unit of measure to help you determine the best battery for you if you live in cold conditions.
 Higher capacity and power batteries will have better CCA values than weaker batteries.
 Even as the battery power deteriorates over time, they will be more likely to last longer and provide better service.

 Even though you cannot calculate battery capacity, you can still determine the best battery for replacement.